Worst Unstable Points of a Hilbert Scheme: Introduction

 \section{Introduction}

-Let $k$ be an algebraically closed field and suppose $S=k[x_{0}, \ldots, x_{r}]$ be a polynomial ring over $k$ where $r\geq 1$.
-Let $P$ be a Hilbert polynomial of $S/I$ for some homogeneous ideal $I$ of $S$.
+Let $k$ be an algebraically closed field and let $S=k[x_{0}, \ldots, x_{r}]$ be a polynomial ring over $k$ where $r\geq 1$.
+Let $P$ be the Hilbert polynomial of $S/I$ for some homogeneous ideal $I$ of $S$.
 In this paper, $g_{P}$ is the Gotzmann number associated to $P$ defined in \cite{Gotzmann}.
 For $d\geq g_{P}$ there are closed immersions

 which are compatible with the canonical linear action of the general linear group $\textup{GL}_{r+1}(k)$ where